 So the only way is up with a yellow bedroom idea.
 Borderline brash but still beautiful, this paint idea can produce stunning results for your sleeping space.

 Note how the skirting boards are also lacquered in the same shade to create a coordinated look and feel.

 This fertile living wall idea stops the color from looking too artificial and instead add a biophilic and healthy glow to the space.
 As does the rocking chair with bucket seat made for relaxing in this room.

 Masking tape is usually used to ensure that paint doesn't seep into nooks and crannies you don't want it to.
 In most DIY cases, for example, it stops paint from dripping onto skirting boards and dado rails.

 But more recently, it has been used to get creative with wall paint ideas.
-So whether you're marking off a square section, introducing stripes or adding curves with an semi-circle or arch - you can really pretend you're Picasso with paint.
+So whether you're marking off a square section, introducing stripes, or adding curves with a semi-circle or arch - you can really pretend you're Picasso with paint.

 This bedroom was brought to life using Simply refresh feature paint in Golden Sands by Dulux (opens in new tab) and it's the perfect way to introduce yellow into your bedroom scheme.

 Communications consultant Nikki Griffiths and songwriter and music producer Luke Moseley of @tierneyterracelocation (opens in new tab) transformed their bland bedroom with a splash of Banana Yellow by Benjamin Moore (opens in new tab)on their walls and radiator.